 CULTURAL BURNING

-WWF-Australia supports Indigenous Rangers healing Country by reintroducing cultural burning as a traditional Aboriginal land management practice.
+WWF-Australia supports Indigenous rangers healing Country by reintroducing cultural burning as a Traditional Aboriginal land management practice.

 As we’re burning Country, we’re healing it.